agileengineeer/agileengineeer.github.io/kafka_deployment_model.md

 6. **Monitoring and Logging**: Essential for tracking usage and diagnosing issues.

 ### Challenges in Multitenancy
 - **Resource Contention**: Risk of one tenant’s usage impacting others.
-Kafka does provide resource limits, however enforcing and defining them is defined to protect broker, but not necessarily to enforce QOS.
+Kafka does provide resource limits, however enforcing and defining them is defined to protect broker, but not necessarily to enforce **QOS**.
 - **Maintenance and Upgrades**: Complexity in managing without service disruption.
 - **Security and Compliance**: Increased challenge in a shared environment.